Law - Political Science - Administration

 Target audience

-The recruitment criteria between the Master 1 and the Master 2 Professional Penal Practices are the study of the file which is systematic and, most often, in addition to the study of the file, interviews and motivation tests (but which are not systematic).
+The criteria for admission between Master 1 and Master 2 Professional Criminal Practices are the systematic review of the application file and, in most cases, in addition to the review of the application file, interviews and motivation tests (which are not systematic).

 Read more